espressif/esp-idf/docs/windows-setup.rst

 **IMPORTANT:** The esp-idf build system does not support spaces in paths to esp-idf or to projects.

+You can also find a range of example projects under the "examples" directory in IDF.
+These example project directories can be copied to outside IDF in order to begin your own projects.

 Step 4: Configuring the project
 ===============================